project-chip/connectedhomeip/docs/guides/darwin.md

 ### Install the Matter Developer Profile on your iPhone or iPad

+##### Note: For more detailed profile installation instructions, refer to https://developer.apple.com/bug-reporting/profiles-and-logs

-Note: The profile will expire automatically after some time
+##### Note: The profile will expire automatically after some time

 1. Download the
    [Matter Developer Profile](https://developer.apple.com/services-account/download?path=/iOS/iOS_Logs/EnableBluetoothCentralMatterClientDeveloperMode.mobileconfig)